This listing expired on December 1, 2023. Please contact firstname.lastname@example.org for any updated information.

-Students and volunteers will be housed in a hotel in Odorheiu Secuiesc or in Deva, depending on the museum collection we are working with.
-Both are small and beautiful city, rich in history and culture.
+Students and volunteers will be housed in a hotel or a bed and breakfast in Deva, a small and beautiful city, rich in history and culture.
 Participants will be housed in double or triple occupancy rooms within walking distance from the museum.
 Breakfast and dinner are included Mon-Fri.
 Beware that Romanian cuisine is meat oriented, but we do our best to accommodate vegetarian dietary requirements.
 There are plenty of small stores, supermarkets, farmer markets, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, and anything else you might need.
 Cost: $1295 for the 5-day program.

 Dr. Andre Gonciar

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.